Luna Carmoon

-Luna Carmoon (né Hollie Moore; born 1997 or 1998) is an English screenwriter and film director, known for her 2023 debut feature film Hoard starring Joseph Quinn and Hayley Squires produced by BBC Film, Delaval Film, Erebus Pictures, Anti-Worlds and the British Film Institute.
-Hoard premiered at the 80th Venice International Film Festival.
+Luna Carmoon (né Hollie Moore; born 1997 or 1998) is an English screenwriter and film director.
+Her 2023 debut feature film Hoard starred Joseph Quinn and Hayley Squires and premiered at the 80th Venice International Film Festival.

 Early life

 Carmoon was born in Downham, Lewisham.
 Her father works as a plumber and her mother a hairdresser, they are divorced.
 She grew up on a council estate with her mum, sister, grandfather, and late-grandmother, who appears at the end of Hoard.

-At 17, she realised that she could become a filmmaker and began applying to schemes that did not need a degree, as she could not afford to go to film school.
+At 17, she realised that she could become a filmmaker and began applying to schemes that did not need a degree, as she was unable to afford film school.

 Prior to becoming to filmmaker, Carmoon worked at her local CeX, she was also employed at a garden centre.

 Career

 In 2019, Carmoon made her first short film Nosebleed with Sky Arts and National Youth Theatre via their "shortFLIX" scheme, ran by Creative UK.
 The film was screened at BFI London Film Festival and was broadcast on television the same year.
 The following year, Carmoon was selected as a Sundance Ignite fellow and directed her second short film Shagbands, produced by Film4 and BFI.

-Prior to making Hoard, Carmoon was developing a script with Film4 who, she claims, then "ghosted" for a year after they put the project on "indefinite hold".
+Carmoon then developed a script with Film4 who, she claims, "ghosted" her for a year after they put the project on "indefinite hold".

-Carmoon eventually made her feature film debut with Hoard in 2023, after a work in process screening at the 2022 BFI London Film Festival.
+Carmoon made her feature film debut with Hoard in 2023, after a work in process screening at the 2022 BFI London Film Festival.
 For Hoard, Carmoon received Special Mention for Direction at 2024 Luxembourg City Film Festival.

+She directed the 2024 "Here's The Thing" music video, a coming-of-age narrative depicting an Irish stepdancer befriending and joining a coven, for the Irish rock group Fontaines D.C..
+The video surpassed 1 million views within two years on YouTube.

 In 2025, Carmoon was nominated for the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer.
 Subsequently becoming a member of BAFTA Breakthrough.

-Her next project is confirmed to be a book adaptation that she is transposing to the 1930s, and which will also draw influence from her own grandmother’s diaries.
+Her next project will be a book adaptation that she is transposing to the 1930s, and which will also draw influence from her own grandmother’s diaries.

 She has contributed to both Sight and Sound and Tate Etc.